 * * * The Call for Papers is also available for download in printer-friendly (PDF) format . * * *

-ICUAS ’23 includes the UAV Competition.
-The Competition is student-focused and student-centered, offering unique opportunities for students to test and compare their skills with those of their peers, worldwide.
-The competition is organized in two stages: simulation qualifiers and in-person finals.
-The finals will take place during the conference, allowing students to meet and participate in the conference, too.
-Details on how to participate in the UAV Competition will be available on the conference web.
+ICUAS ’24 includes the student-focused and student-centered UAV Competition, which offers unique opportunities for students to test and compare their skills with those of their peers worldwide.
+The competition is organized in two stages: simulation qualifiers and in-person finals during the conference.
+Details on how to participate in the UAV Competition are available on the conference web.

 Conference topics of interest include:

 |Airworthiness||Path Planning and Navigation|

 |Biologically Inspired UAS||Risk Analysis|